 The following tutorial will show you how to enter address information for your employees.

-The first step is to choose the Employee - Employee Address menu command.
-This opens the Employee Address screen where you can define the address settings for each employee in the payroll.
+From the Payroll tab, open the Employee - Employee Address screen where you can define the address settings for each employee in the payroll.

 4D - Define an Employee's Payroll Status: